Kevin Greene

-Kevin Darwin Greene (July 31, 1962 – December 21, 2020) was an American professional football player who was a defensive end and outside linebacker for the Los Angeles Rams, Pittsburgh Steelers, Carolina Panthers, and San Francisco 49ers of the National Football League (NFL) from 1985 through 1999.
-He had 160 sacks in his career, which ranks third among NFL career sack leaders, and he was voted to the NFL 1990s All-Decade Team.
+Kevin Darwin Greene (July 31, 1962 – December 21, 2020) was an American professional football player who was a linebacker and defensive end for the Los Angeles Rams, Pittsburgh Steelers, Carolina Panthers, and San Francisco 49ers of the National Football League (NFL) from 1985 through 1999.
+He had 160 sacks in his career, which ranks third among NFL career sack leaders, and was voted to the NFL 1990s All-Decade Team.
 He was elected to the Pro Football Hall of Fame in 2016.

 Greene played college football for the Auburn Tigers.
 He was a three-time All-Pro during his NFL playing career and was twice the league leader in sacks.
 He was later an outside linebackers coach for the Green Bay Packers from 2009 through 2013 and the New York Jets from 2017 through 2018.

-Early years
+Early life

 Greene was born on July 31, 1962, in Schenectady, New York.
 His father was a colonel in the army, making Greene an army brat.
 He began playing football on military bases.
 The Greene family moved to different bases and spent three years in Mannheim, Germany before they settled in Granite City, Illinois, in 1976.

 Greene played football, basketball, and was a high jumper for the track team at Granite City High School.
 He graduated in 1980 and was inducted into the Granite City Sports Hall of Fame in 1998.

 College career

 After graduating from high school, Greene enrolled at Auburn University and entered into the Reserve Officers' Training Corps (ROTC) basic training for the United States National Guard at Fort McClellan in Anniston, Alabama.
-He attempted to walk-on to the Auburn Tigers in college football as a punter in 1980.
+He attempted to walk on to the Auburn Tigers in college football as a punter in 1980.
 He tried out again in 1983, and made the team.
 In 1984 he won the Zeke Smith Award as Defensive Player of the Year.
 He had 69 career tackles as an outside linebacker and 11 sacks his senior year where he led the Southeastern Conference and won the Defensive Player of the Year Award in 1984.

 Greene earned a degree in criminal justice at Auburn.
 He completed ROTC while at Auburn and was commissioned a second lieutenant in the Alabama Army National Guard.
 After playing his first year in the NFL, during the off season, he graduated from the RC-1-86 Armor Officer Basic Course at Fort Knox.
 During his military career, he earned the rank of captain and completed airborne training at Fort Benning to become a paratrooper.